Reds vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will hand the ball to Noah Syndergaard (1-4) for his 12th start of the season.
+- The Dodgers' Clayton Kershaw (7-4) will make his 13th start of the season.

 |Opponent